• Skip to Content

 • It is important to have realistic and objective goals and outcomes to both ensure that there are meaningful research training experiences and that research training experiences are documented in the student portfolio.

-• Measurable outcomes addressing each goal should be articulated and monitored for achievement.
+• Measurable outcomes addressing each goal should be articulated, monitored, and documented for achievement.
 Outcomes that are salient may include: the development of protocols, publications, presentations, and objective evidence of the above-mentioned range of experiences or other experiences that are deemed appropriate.

-3. It is required that each student include one semester of research training away from the primary mentor during the full-time year around residency during the baseline four-year SON supported course of study and stipend.
-The decision as to who the student will work with is to rest among the student, primary research mentor and the prospective researcher (Matching students with faculty will be determined collaboratively by the student, primary research mentor, the prospective researcher, with support from the PhD Program leadership.):
+3. Each student should complete one semester of research training away from the primary advisor.
+Decisions regarding placement rests among the student, primary research advisor(s) and the prospective researcher (Matching students with faculty will be determined collaboratively by the student, primary research advisor(s), the prospective researcher, with support from the PhD Program leadership.):

 • The development of goals and objectives is similarly important for this research training experience.